Spain is facing its biggest political upheaval in decades - and it's only going to get worse

-It has been a tumultuous few weeks in Catalonia and Spain.
-The Catalan government has marched on with a vote of independence without permission from Spain’s central government, the People’s Party, or constitutional courts.
-On October 1, Spanish national police raided polling stations and violently tried to stop voters from casting their ballots.
+It has been a tumultuous year in Catalonia and Spain.
+The Catalan government marched on with a vote of independence without permission from Spain’s central government, the People’s Party, or constitutional courts.
+On October 1 2017, Spanish national police raided polling stations and violently tried to stop voters from casting their ballots.
 Despite their best efforts, two million people voted to separate from Spain.
-Spanish Prime Minister Mariano Rajoy has taken a hardline with Catalan separatists, refusing to use dialogue until the ‘course of law’ is restored.
-Today, Catalan President Carles Puigdemont is threatening to declare unilateral independence at the regional parliament in Barcelona at 6pm local time.
-As the world braces for another possible European separation, here is everything you need to know.
+Spanish Prime Minister Mariano Rajoy has taken a hardline with Catalan separatists, and invoked Article 155 of the Spanish constitution to strip Catalonia of its autonomy.

 Article 155 has been described as Spain’s ‘nuclear’ option.
 The point of no return.
 Article 155, if triggered, would allow the Madrid government to remove Catalonia’s autonomous status if unilateral independence is declared.
 Spanish Congress describes the article as an ‘exceptional or extreme’ measure ‘for situations that are equally exceptional or extreme.’
 As Article 155 has never before been triggered in Spain, a decision to invoke this constitutional bombshell wouldn’t be taken lightly, and would plunge the country into a deeper political crisis.